MIT Media Lab

 Registration includes two full days of conference sessions, a networking reception on June 11, and a closing toast on June 12.
 Paying attendees are also offered a complimentary one-year Insider Basic subscription.

-Your registration includes Clocking In, our email newsletter with the latest developments and insights on how technology is changing the workplace and workforce delivered daily to your inbox.
+Your registration includes The Download, our email newsletter delivered daily to your inbox.

 We are pleased to offer discounts to MIT alumni and other members of the MIT community, non-profit organizations, select affiliate groups, and parties of three or more.
 Email to inquire about your eligibility: email@example.com.